seanbao/mnemonas/README.en.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/seanbao/mnemonas)](https://goreportcard.com/report/github.com/seanbao/mnemonas)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-> Your files.
-Your control.
+> Private files.
+Local control.
 A self-hosted private cloud storage system.

 MnemoNAS is an open-source self-hosted NAS system with a Web UI, WebDAV access, file versions, trash, scrub, and diagnostic bundles for daily file management.
-Data stays in your own storage root, and moving that full root is enough to migrate the service.
+Data stays in the configured storage root, and moving that full root is enough to migrate the service.

 The name comes from Mnemosyne, the Greek goddess of memory and mother of the nine Muses.